PRESTO TAP OFFS

 Reminders to tap off are easy to miss

-Riders miss audio announcements as trains are too loud, and signage in crowded stations are hard to see
+Riders miss audio announcements as trains are too loud, and signs are too hard to see in crowded stations

 📞